juspay/nixos-unified-template/README.md

 ## Getting Started

-NOTE: These instructions do not apply if you use [NixOS](https://nixos.asia/en/nixos-tutorial).
+NOTE: These instructions do not apply if you use [NixOS](https://nixos.asia/en/nixos-tutorial).[^nixos-flake]

+[^nixos-flake]: If you use NixOS, you can adapt the [NixOS template of `nixos-flake`](https://community.flake.parts/nixos-flake/templates#nixos) by using configuration from this repo.

 1. [Install Nix](https://nixos.asia/en/install).
 1. Initialize your home-manager config using this repo as template: